quochung9999/2025_raovat_python/memory-bank/progress.md

 ## Server Configuration

+- Environment detection is a priority before performing any tasks involving database or server configuration.

 - Documented the web application server configuration in `how_webapp_server_configed.md`
 - Server is configured with Nginx as a reverse proxy to Gunicorn
 - Gunicorn is configured as a systemd service to run the Django application